 Acquisition and integration costs include professional fees incurred to identify, qualify, close and integrate the assets purchased and pending.
-SVI has closed or announced \$459.2 of total acquisitions to date in fiscal 2017, following \$178.4 million of acquisitions in fiscal 2016.
+In fiscal 2017, SVI closed \$485.4 million of acquisitions, with an additional \$17.2 million of acquisitions closed subsequent to the year end.